Code-Institute-Submissions/MP2-1/README.md

 3. As a user, I want to be able to choose a difficulty level.
 4. As a user, I want to be provided with instructions on how to play the game.
 5. As a user, I want to be able to restart the game without going back to the home page.
-6. As a user, I want to how quickly I finish the game.
+6. As a user, I want to how quickly they finished the game.

 ## Features